wangjie1996/learnngit/readme.txt

 Creating a new branch is quick and simpl
 >>>>>>> featur
 wangjie sjiw
-Switched to a new branch 'dev'
+Switched to a new branch 'issue-101'